allmaps/allmaps/packages/render/README.md

 ### getWarpedMap

-Returns the WarpedMap object in this list of map specified by a mapId.
+Returns the WarpedMap object in this list of map specified by its ID.

 #### Parameters